MLB Hall of Fame

 He finished his career with 197 wins, over 2,000 strikeouts, and a well-earned place among the game’s legends.
 Vance was inducted into the Hall of Fame in 1955.

-D.Vance's Awards and Records
+D.Vance's Awards and Honors

 • World Series champion (1934)